pujan08/snake_game/README.md

 # snake_game
 Develop a snake game in Python utilizing the turtle class.
-To play the game, execute main.py using Python.
+To play the game, execute main.py.